-- 1. arachnoid 2 main body regions, the cephalothorax (prosoma) and abdomen (epistoma); no locomotor appendages on the abdomen. - 2. myriapod 2 main body regions, the head and the trunk; locomotor appendages occur on the trunk. - 3. insectan 3 main body regions, the head, thorax, and abdomen; generally no locomotor appendages on the abdomen. - Evolution within the Arthropoda Again, there is much debate on the actual evolution of the arthropod groups.
-Traditionally, it was thought that the Phylum Arthropoda split early on into 3 main groups: the Trilobita, the Chelicerata, and the Mandibulata.
+- 1. arachnoid there are 2 main body regions, the cephalothorax (prosoma) and abdomen (epistoma); no locomotor appendages on the abdomen. - 2. myriapod there are 2 main body regions, the head and the trunk; the locomotor appendages occur on the trunk. - 3. insectan there are 3 main body regions, the head, thorax, and abdomen; generally no locomotor appendages on the abdomen. - Evolution within the Arthropoda There is still much debate on the actual evolution of the arthropod groups.
+Some say that the Phylum Arthropoda split early on into 3 main groups: the Trilobita, the Chelicerata, and the Mandibulata.
 Others say that the Trilobita is a subgroup of the Mandibulata.
+Others still (including your text) recognize four subphyla within the Arthropoda.
+We will follow the classification presented by your text, but be aware that the arrangement and relationships of the various groups are likely to change as more information is gained.

-More recently, the Phylum Arthropoda has been divided into 4 subphyla: the Trilobita (trilobites), the Chelicerata (arachnoids and relatives), the Crustacea (crustaceans), and the Atelocerata (millipedes, centipedes, insects, etc.) (remember, some people lumped the Crustacea and the Atelocerata together and call it the Mandibulata).
-The latest data, however, based upon molecular work, has now significantly changed our thoughts.
-It is now thought that the Arthropoda early on split into two major lineages: the Pancrustacea (containing a paraphyletic Crustacea + Hexapoda) and the Paradoxopoda (Chelicerata + Myriapoda). - I. Subphylum Trilobita: The Trilobita contained the trilobites.
+In the classification presented in your text, the Phylum Arthropoda is divided into 4 subphyla: the Trilobita, the Chelicerata, the Crustacea, and the Atelocerata.
+Remember, some people lump the Crustacea and the Atelocerata together and call it the Mandibulata.

+- I. Subphylum Trilobita: The Trilobita contained the trilobites.
 They are now extinct.
+They lived during the Paleozoic era, during the Cambrian and Ordovician periods.
 They were marine animals.
 They were the most generalized group of arthropods due mainly to the general undifferentiation of the segmental appendages.
+They had a pair of antennae.
 They were oval, flattened ventrally with a double series of jointed limbs on all segments except the last.
-They had 3 body regions: the head, thorax, and pygidium, and the body had two longitudinal furrows.
-The anterior part of the body was covered by a shield like structure called a carapace.
-They had one pair of antennae, one pair of compound eyes, and no simple eyes.
-The endite lobes of the anterior legs apparently functioned as jaws.
+They had 3 body regions: the head, thorax, and pygidium, and the anterior part of the body was covered by a shield like structure called a carapace.
 We do have some fossil examples. - II.
 Subphylum Chelicerata: The Chelicerata can be distinguished from the remaining arthropod groups by two distinctive characters: the loss of antennae, and the development of the first pair of postoral appendages into chelicerae, which are pincer-like feeding organs.
-They also have only 2 main body regions: the prosoma

-(cephalothorax) and the abdomen (opisthosoma).
+They also have only 2 main body regions: the prosoma (cephalothorax) and the abdomen (opisthosoma).
 The prosoma normally bears 6 pairs of limbs: the chelicerae and 5 pairs of leg-like appendages.
 There are usually no appendages on the abdomen.
+The genital openings are located near the anterior end of the opisthosoma.

-The Chelicerata is divided into 3 classes: the Merostomata, the Pycnogonida, and the Arachnida.
-Be aware that some workers also split out another extinct group, the Eurypterida, into a separate class; here they are considered as a Subclass in the Merostomata.
+Your text divides the Chelicerata into only 3 classes: the Merostomata, the Pycnogonida, and the Arachnida.
+Be aware that some workers also split out another extinct group, the Eurypterida, into a separate class; your text includes them as a Subclass in the Merostomata.